Aug 18, 2023

 How to Change the SSH Port on VPS, Common Ports and How to Choose the Right One

-However, using the standard Transmission Control Protocol (TCP) port 22 for SSH might be risky since it is vulnerable to many cyber threats, especially brute-force attacks – a hacking method used to gain access to encrypted sensitive data.
+However, using the standard Transmission Control Protocol (TCP) port 22 for SSH can pose risks, especially vulnerability to cyber threats like brute-force attacks that attempt to access encrypted sensitive data.

 Therefore, changing your default port is one of the best ways to protect your SSH server.
 In this article, we will explain how to choose a new SSH port and walk you through changing it on your virtual private server (VPS).